Belgium Travel Tips

 - Waterloo - At the site of the famous battle, there is a memorial in the form of a statue of a lion (looking towards France) on a hill, with 226 stairs, called La Butte du Lion.
 Other attractions related to the battle are the Wellington Museum and the Roman Catholic Church of St. Joseph.

 - Ardennes Forest - Ardennes Forest is the place to go for skiing or hiking.
-Aside from sporting pursuits, a there is a lot of good meat here: game, wild boar, venison, smoked ham, the region’s famous paté and as well as the world-renowned Trappist beers.
+Aside from sporting pursuits, there is a lot of good meat here: game, wild boar, venison, smoked ham, the region’s famous paté, as well as the world-renowned Trappist beers.

 - Cathédrale Notre-Dame – The Cathedral of Our Lady in Tournai is one of the most striking examples of Romanesque architecture in Europe and is designated as a UNESCO World Heritage site.
 The cathedral has five towers, magnificent stained-glass windows, and paintings by Rubens and Jacob Jordaens.